Learn About Our Free AST Rationale Documents

 CLSI’s subcommittee on Antimicrobial Susceptibility testing is responsible for reviewing data from many sources and studies to establish AST test methods, breakpoints, and quality control ranges.
 Sources for the data include in vitro, pharmacokinetic-pharmacodynamic, and clinical studies.
 This is accomplished through CLSI’s voluntary consensus process, which ensures a fair and balanced approach to AST standards development that allows all stakeholders to contribute.

-Romney M. Humphries, PhD, D(ABMM), author of MR01 and co-author of MR02 said, “The rationale documents are a really exciting part of CLSI’s movement to work with FDA towards harmonized AST standards between these two organizations.
+Romney M. Humphries, PhD, D(ABMM), author of CLSI MR01 and co-author of CLSI MR02 said, “The rationale documents are a really exciting part of CLSI’s movement to work with FDA towards harmonized AST standards between these two organizations.
 The primary purpose is to develop data for submission to the federal register for FDA review, but in addition to improve transparency on how CLSI arrives at breakpoints.
-Users of M100 can also find useful information in the rationale documents, including estimated impact of breakpoint updates on antibiograms, doses used for breakpoint decisions, summary of clinical data, and a summary of the AST subcommittee’s deliberations on the breakpoint.”
+Users of CLSI M100 can also find useful information in the rationale documents, including estimated impact of breakpoint updates on antibiograms, doses used for breakpoint decisions, summary of clinical data, and a summary of the AST subcommittee’s deliberations on the breakpoint.”

 Learn more about CLSI’s AST rationale documents and download them for free here.